jbresciani/kafka/README.md

 ## Running Locally

-To use this container you will also need the base zookeeper container. the commands below will pull the latest zookeeper from dockerhub (we currently do not have our own zookeeper container), extract the IP from the docker container and pass it into the kafka container
+To use this container you will also need the base zookeeper container. the commands below will pull the latest zookeeper container from dockerhub, extract the IP from the docker container and pass it into the kafka container

 ```
 KAFKA_VERSION=2.1.1